-4 Supportive monitoring
+4 Supportive mentoring

-- 4.1 Supportive monitoring is one way we can try and support you if you're an undergraduate or postgraduate taught student and we're concerned about your progress.
-Supportive monitoring consists of extra one-to-one or group sessions which take place with a member of staff and last about 10-20 minutes each.
-The number of sessions we ask you to attend, and the staff member who sees you, will depend on the purpose of the sessions for your individual circumstances: - If the sessions are about your academic performance, we'll ask you to meet with an academic member of staff. - If the sessions are about anything else, we'll ask you to meet with a Student Support Advisor.
+- 4.1 Supportive mentoring is one way we can try and support you if you're an undergraduate or postgraduate taught student and we're concerned about your progress.
+Supportive mentoring consists of extra one-to-one or group sessions which take place with a member of staff and last about 10-20 minutes each.
+The number of sessions we ask you to attend, and the staff member who sees you, will depend on the purpose of the sessions for your individual circumstances: - If the sessions are about your academic performance, we'll ask you to meet with an academic member of staff or if you are a Year 0 or Year 1 student you may also be referred to a student mentor. - If the sessions are about anything else, we'll ask you to meet with a Student Support Advisor.